ey7/project-four/README.md

 `python manage.py shell`

-This would allow me, via the command line, to query the items in the database and verify that, for example, after registration, a new user had been corectly added to the database during registration.
+This would allow me, via the command line, to query the items in the database and verify that, for example, after registration, a new user had been correctly added to the database during registration.

 ### User Registration testing